u1607275/AI-DiscJockey/ProgressReport.md

 ###Introduction and background

-The goal is to blend multiple audio tracks togethor to give a smoother playback experience to the listener when changing between songs.
-Current examples use a technique known as cross fade in which the volume of one track is lowered over time while the volume of the other is raised.
+The goal of this project is have an audio player which blends multiple audio tracks together to give a smoother playback experience to the listener when changing between songs, automating the role of a DJ which you would find in a bar or night-club.
+Current examples of audio players such as Apple music*link to apple* and Spotify*link to spotify* try to achieve this state of automation using a technique known as cross-fade in which both tracks are played simultaneously while the volume of one track is lowered over time while the volume of the other is raised.
+These current examples use no analysis of the audio they’re playing in order to perform this operation and

-		Current examples of cross-fade use no intelligent algorithms, instead using a simple fixed duration fade-out on the first song overlaid by the second song with a fade-in of the same duration.
+Results can vary with some transitions being of very poor quality.

 This can lead to some incoherent noise during song changes if any of the: key, tempo, or genre are mismatched.

 		Almost all western music lies upon the chromatic scale, a scale which uses 12 notes all of the same distance from each other.
 It is however very rare for any one song to use every one of these notes; a select number of notes would be used to comprise each song.
 Each of these combinations of notes are assigned a new scale in which the song is said to be in with common scales being pentatonic or heptatonic.